SoumyaGanesh12/Incluwork/README.md

 - **User Story:** As an admin, I want to view all users to monitor the platform's user base and ensure compliance with platform policies.
   - Endpoint: GET /admin/users

+## Conclusion

+IncluWork serves as a crucial platform for promoting diversity, inclusivity, and equal employment opportunities for differently abled individuals.
+By connecting job seekers with inclusive employers, the application fosters a more accessible workforce, aligned with global standards set by the UN for human rights and equality.
+Through its robust features—ranging from user profiles and job listings to application management and reviews—IncluWork creates a seamless experience for both job seekers and employers, ensuring an inclusive and diverse workplace for all.
+The project not only addresses a critical societal need but also supports the mission of promoting accessibility and opportunity for differently abled individuals worldwide.